i-u-shh-man/PASSWORD-MASTER/README.md

 ## **2\.
 PASSWORD MASTER OFF3NC3 (Offense Module)**

 This module illustrates the methodology of **hackers and attackers** who acquire general information through social media and other mediums (OSINT).
-It focuses on **security auditing and testing** via algorithmic dictionary generation to demonstrate **how easy it is to crack weak passwords** and the resulting importance of making a strong one.
+It focuses on **security auditing and testing**, via algorithmic dictionary generation to demonstrate **how easy it is to crack weak passwords**, and the resulting importance of making a strong one.

 ### **Key Features:**